Data Protection Act 1998

-The Data Protection Act 1998 provides individuals with a right of access to information that may be held about themselves.
+The General Data Protection Regulation provides individuals with a right of access to information that may be held about themselves.
 This is called subject access.
 It is a qualified right of access, which does not extend to certain types of information including that which might identify other individuals whose data is held under a duty of confidence.

 The Act places a legal responsibility on Cleveland Fire Brigade to ensure that data collected and processed receives the highest level of protection.
 The Act also provides individuals who are the subject of personal data (data subjects) with certain rights to ensure that data held is accurate and up to date.